-- Increase public awareness of the importance and value of living coral reef ecosystems - Increase scientific understanding and knowledge of living coral reef ecosystems - Strengthen grassroots community-based efforts to protect coral reef ecosystems - Design, develop, support, and implement strategies for marine protected areas associated with coral reef ecosystems - Support eco-tourism as part of sustainable community development that protects and preserves coral reef ecosystems
+- Increases public awareness of the importance and value of living coral reef ecosystems. - Increases scientific understanding and knowledge of living coral reef ecosystems. - Strengthens grassroots, community-based efforts to protect living coral reef ecosystems. - Designs, develops, and helps implement strategies for marine protected areas associated with coral reef ecosys- - Encourages and supports ecotourism as part of sustainable community development that protects and preserves coral reef ecosystems. - Works to strengthen its organizational ability to carry out this mission.